Follow this general procedure when building a Gmail add-on:

 This is required because when you add a widget to a card or card section, you are actually adding a copy of that widget.
 Any changes you make to the widget object after adding it are not reflected in the final card.

 You can use universal actions to provide context-independent functionality.
-Universal actions are menu items available in the add-on UI regardless of what Gmail message is currently open or what card is being displayed.
+Universal actions are menu items available in the add-on UI what card is being displayed.

-You can structure your add-on to use only universal actions, only a contextual trigger, or a combination of the two.
+You can structure your add-on to use only universal actions, only a contextual trigger, only a compose trigger, or some combination thereof.
 All defined universal actions always appear in the add-on's card menu.
 If a contextual trigger doesn't fire after a Gmail message opens, Gmail automatically displays a list of any universal actions defined for the add-on instead of opening a specified card.

 See Universal actions for more details.